MMBazel/MMBazel/README.md

 -->

-## Hi there, my name is Mikiko & I'm Head of Data Science & Machine Learning for Sidewalk.ai!
+## Hi there, my name is Mikiko & I'm working on Data Science & Machine Learning for Sidewalk.ai!

 🔭 I’m currently working on building mission-critical enablement tools for the real estate industry. 👩🏻‍💻